pieterberg/Smartie-Sorter/design.md

 | Blue                  | `#07AEE9` |
 | White                 | `#FFFFFF` |

 The mapping of the three arcade game buttons is provided in Figure 5.
 The light-blue arcade game button on the left controls the lighting of the Smartie sorter, while the two white arcade game buttons are used to control the sorting process.
-When the left white arcade game button is pressed, then the sorting process starts, and when the right white arcade game button is pressed, the the sorting process stops.
+When the left white arcade game button is pressed, the sorting process starts, and when the right white arcade game button is pressed, the sorting process stops.

 ---------------------------- Arcade buttons ----------------------------